-When sending email correspondence, you MUST include ENGL1301-005 COREO in the subject line.
+When sending email correspondence, you MUST include ENGL1301-046 in the subject line.
 Every email you send me MUST contain the course number and section for your class in the subject line or the email will be returned to you to resend with this information.
 This is required and no exceptions will be made.
 You may also send me messages through course Blackboard page if you prefer.
-Please allow 24-48 hours for a reply.
+I will do my best to provide a timely answer; however, some replies require information that is only accessible at my office on the Reese Campus.
+Therefore, please allow 24-48 hours for a reply.
 If you need to reach me right away, I suggest that you come to my office hours, which I hold daily.